 [Section 19 amended by No. 31 of 1997 s.
 77(2)-(4) and 142.]

-20. Application of s.
-195 of the Land Administration Act 1997 to easements for pipelines etc.
+20. Application of Land Administration Act 1997 s.
+195 to easements for pipelines etc.

 (1) The provisions of section 195 of the Land Administration Act 1997 apply to and in respect of easements in favour of a licensee acquired under any of the provisions of this Act for the purpose of the construction, maintenance and use of pipelines, for any purpose incidental to any such purpose, and for the purpose of access to pipelines in the same manner as they apply to easements in favour of the Crown.